 Why and How Photographing Gelada Monkeys In Ethiopia

-Gelada are monkeys that live only in the highlands of Ethiopia, where we had the chance to observe and photograph and some of them.
+Gelada are monkeys that live only in the highlands of Ethiopia, where I had the chance to observe and photograph and some of them.
 They are very interesting animals to photograph, because their attitudes and expressions are very close to those of human beings.
 In addition, they are very aesthetically beautiful with their imposing manes and pink chests.

-Gelada are only found in Ethiopia
+Gelada Are Only Found in Ethiopia

 The gelada is only found in Ethiopia.
 The last census indicates a population of about 50,000 individuals.
 These monkeys live high in the cliffs where they hide at night to avoid predators.
 Photographing them is difficult because their dwelling places are not easy to access.
 They are quite rare and rather timid, especially in the presence of their young.

 Gelada live in small groups.
 Each group is composed of a male, several females and their young.
-We saw groups of 20 to 30 individuals.
+I saw groups of 20 to 30 individuals.
 Males are unable to reproduce until they are about 8 or 10 years old.
 Females are sexually mature at 3, and can have a baby at 4.

 Gelada are herbivores.
 To feed, they gather grass in their hands before moving it gently to their mouths.
 This gesture, as well as their other movements, is pretty amazing.
 Their gestures are very close to those of humans.